LukasWebDeveloper/homepage/README.md

 hour: 13:23,    date: 08.02.2023    -   I have complete all "section__interested" in index.html, in file interested.css and I have complete all code in interested.css

 hour: 13:32,    date: 08.02.2023    -   I have complete all "footer" in index.html, there is date contact for me.
 I have complete style in file footer.css

+hour: 18:50,    date: 08.02.2023    -   added  button in index.html, all code to JS for file script.js and all code to js-style.css for background color page.